waiting-for-dev/web_pipe/docs/plugging_operations/resolving_operations.md

 # Resolving operations

-There are several ways you can specify how the operation is resolved.
+There are several ways you can specify how an operation is resolved.

 ## Instance method

-Operations can be plugged through methods (whether public or private) in the application class:
+Operations can be plugged as methods (both public and private) in the application class:

 ```ruby